 Property acquired after the date of separation is considered separate.
 However, the date of separation can be difficult to prove.
 It’s not always the date one party moves out of the home.

 The law says that the date of separation is the date one spouse decided to end the marriage and objectively acted as if they were no longer in the marital relationship.
 There must be an act of physical separation, along with other actions, to clearly show a spouse’s decision to separate.

 Hello Divorce CEO Erin Levine answers: What counts as community property?

-Regardless of who was doing the earning or spending, California allows each spouse an equal right to receive community property upon the divorce, unless there is a written agreement to the contrary, or the facts and circumstances favor an inequitable division.
-Many people think that this means they are entitled to 50 percent of everything (so, half the interest in the car, half the interest in the other spouse’s retirement) and you just divide everything by two.
-However, in California, divorce is rarely so straightforward.
+Regardless of who was doing the earning or spending, California affords each spouse equal rights to community property in divorce.
+This applies unless there is a written agreement to the contrary or the facts and circumstances favor an inequitable division.

-Additionally, couples can agree at any point to change an asset’s characterization – changing community property into separate property, and vice versa.
-However, the agreements must be in writing and should clearly state what each party intended, along with changing the title.
-Doing the latter by itself is not sufficient to change the nature of the property.
+Any agreement like this must be captured in writing and should clearly state what each party intended, along with changing the title.
+Doing the latter by itself would not be sufficient to change the nature of the property.